 The work is carried out in accordance with the Sampo Group Internal Audit Policy, approved by the Board of Directors of each Group company.
-According to the Policy, the Internal Audit applies as applicable the mandatory guidance of the Institute of Internal Auditors.
+According to the Policy, the Internal Audit applies as applicable the mandatory guidance of the Institute of Internal Auditors as applicable.

 The Internal Audit establishes an internal audit activity plan for the regulated companies.
-A period for the activity planning may be defined in the subsidiary groups.
-The plans are updated annually and approved by the Board of Directors in the respective legal entity and confirmed by Sampo’s Audit Committee.
+A period for the activity planning may be defined in the subgroups.
+The plans are updated annually and approved by the Board of Directors in the respective legal entity .
+The plans of the subgroups are presented for Sampo plc’s Audit Committee’s information.
 The approach is risk based considering relevant focus areas.
 The External Audit is informed about the internal audit activity plans.

-The Internal Audit function reports on the audits and follow-up activities performed to the Board of Directors of the legal entities, and to Sampo’s Audit Committee.
+The Internal Audit function reports on the audits and follow-up activities performed to the Board of Directors of the legal entities, and to Sampo plc’s Audit Committee.
 Company-specific audit observations are reported to the respective companies’ management.
-Furthermore, the function submits activity reports to Sampo’s Audit Committee and the Board of Directors in all regulated entities at least twice a year.
-These reports include the detected severe deficiencies, including the follow-up results related to the risks not been mitigated or remedied according to the agreed action plans.
+Furthermore, the function submits activity reports to Sampo plc’s Audit Committee and the Board of Directors in all regulated entities at least twice a year.
+These reports include any significant deficiencies detected, including follow-up issues related to the risks not been mitigated or remedied according to the agreed action plans.
 In addition, an annual internal audit report is issued for Sampo Group.

 The Group Chief Audit Executive is responsible for ensuring that a quality assurance and improvement programme is established in the internal audit functions.
-The results are reported to Sampo’s Audit Committee.
+The results are reported to Sampo plc’s Audit Committee.